RHRolun/deepsparse_rhoai/README.md

 This is a quick guide for serving LLMs on a CPU using DeepSparse from Neural Magic.
 Much of the content is based on this repo which also contains a training pipeline: [https://github.com/luis5tb/neural-magic-poc](https://github.com/luis5tb/neural-magic-poc)
+Note that although the performance when running on CPUs is serviceable for testing or a few users, GPU may give better performance when scaling up to production.

 ## Guide